nplasencia/DistanceCalculatorAPI/README.md

 ### Future improvements

+- I would like to add some authentication and security.
-If I have enough time, I would like to use an Enum to specify Units.
+- I would like to use an Enum to specify Units.
+- I would like to add input data validation.
+- Try/catch errors to show problems to the user.